 The environmental benefits of not wasting food are also huge.
 Food takes up the most space of anything in landfills and generates about 7 percent of all greenhouse gases.

-We’ve created the 30 Day Food Waste Challenge for you to learn new ways to recover your food, saving yourself money and reducing your carbon footprint as a result.
+We’ve created the 30 Day Food Waste Challenge for you to learn new ways to recover your food, saving yourself money, and reducing your carbon footprint as a result.

 Complete all 30 items within 30 days of starting the challenge to successfully complete it.

-Below is helpful PDF that you can use to keep track of your progress and link back to this page for help (Free Download).
+Below is a helpful PDF that you can use to keep track of your progress and link back to this page for help (Free Download).
 Feel free to go out of order as necessary.